 And two different Chase business cards as well:

-- Chase Ink Business Unlimited (No annual fee, 1.5x on all purchases, and $500 welcome bonus)
+- Chase Ink Business Unlimited – No annual fee, 1.5x on all purchases, and $750 welcome bonus.

-- Chase Ink Business Cash (No annual fee, potential $500 welcome bonus, 5x on internet, cable and phone services as well as office supply stores, and 2x at gas stations and restaurants)
+- Chase Ink Business Cash – No annual fee, $750 welcome bonus, 5x on internet, cable, and phone services as well as office supply stores, and 2x at gas stations and restaurants, and 1x on all other purchases.

 One of the best parts of these four credit cards?
-None of them charge an annual fee.
-Which means you can easily complement your Sapphire or Business Ink Preferred card with one (or more) of these cards.
+They’re no-annual fee cards which means you can easily complement your Sapphire or Business Ink Preferred card with one (or more) of these cards.

 And in reality, to cover your bases, you could sign up for ALL of the no annual fee credit cards.
 Having all of these different options with unique category spending bonuses is why Chase Ultimate Rewards are among the best credit card points out there.